jihyunlab/web-secure-storage/README.md

 @jihyunlab/web-secure-storage can be used by web applications such as React.

-@jihyunlab/web-secure-storage encrypts values ​​and stores them in local or session storage.
-When getting stored values, they are decrypts back to their original values.
+@jihyunlab/web-secure-storage encrypts values and stores them in local or session storage.
+When retrieving stored values, they are decrypted back to their original values

-The encryption function is implemented with [Web Crypto API](https://nodejs.org/api/webcrypto.html) in Node.js and provides encryption for AES 256 CBC and AES 256 GCM.
+The encryption function is implemented with [@jihyunlab/web-crypto](https://www.npmjs.com/package/@jihyunlab/web-crypto) and provides encryption for AES 256 CBC and AES 256 GCM.

 ## Installation